openmapapp/mapapp/README.md

 - [ ] Ensure all server actions are protected by `requireRole`
 - [ ] Ensure API route protection
 - [ ] Make sure user input is sanitized from both a typescript and a security perspective
+- [ ] Add email confirmations for new users

 ### Functionality

 - [x] More role management tools (e.g., promote to mod)
 - [x] Bulk changes to user modifications on the admin panel
 - [x] Add filter/sort options to user table
+- [ ] Export historical map data as CSV (or other?)

 ### UI

 - [x] Admin user panel UI improvements
-- [ ] Standardize UI across site
+- [x] Standardize UI across site
-- [ ] Make sure "Home" button accessible in admin panel
+- [x] Make sure "Home" button accessible in admin panel
-- [ ] Orient ReportPopups so they don’t go outside the screen
-- [ ] Make mobile friendly
+- [x] Make mobile friendly
-- [ ] Make sure animations work for adding and removing pins, and on load.
+- [x] Make sure animations work for adding and removing pins, and on load.
 On load, pins should drop in staggered.

 ### Other